Subset Selection for Multiple Linear Regression via Optimization: Computational Experiment

 We compare $GAP_{sol}$ of the MIP models, and \textit{Core-Heuristic} and \textit{Core-Random} with the best $\theta$ determined by the rule above.
 In \autoref{fig:result_lost}, we observed that running the MIP solver beyond 1 minute does not improve the solution quality much.
 For this reason, to save computational power, we ran the MIP solver for 1 minute for the fat case.
 For \textit{Core-Random}, we set 10 minutes and 1 hour time limit to check the performance as we spend more time.

-In \autoref{fig:fat_case}, we plot the average $GAP_{sol}$ for all algorithms and execution times for \textit{Core-Heuristic}.
+For the first experiment, we present the average $GAP_{sol}$ for all algorithms and execution times for \textit{Core-Heuristic} in \autoref{fig:fat_case}.
 For the $MSE_a$ objective, MIP performs worst for all instances.
 For many instance sets, it does not improve the initial heuristic solution. \textit{Core-Random} performs slightly better than \textit{Core-Heuristic} for small instances with $n=30$, but they perform equally for remaining instances.
-For the $MAE_a$ objective, performance of MIP drops substantially when $m$ increases.
+For the $MAE_a$ objective, the performance of MIP drops substantially when $m$ increases.
 For most instances, \textit{Core-Random} performs the best in general.
 However, for larger instances with $n=60$, \textit{Core-Heuristic} performs the best.

+For the second experiment, we compare the performance of the core set algorithms with two benchmark algorithms: a stepwise heuristic minimizing $MSE$ and the mathematical programming based algorithm of \citet{Bertsimas-etal:15}.
+We use the R package \textit{bestsubset} of \citet{Hastie-etal} which implements \citet{Bertsimas-etal:15}.
+We denote this algorithm as \textit{BKM}.
+For this experiment, we use two sets of the dataset of \citet{Rafiei:15} from the UCI Machine Learning Repository \cite{Lichman:2013} that have more than 100 features and that are created for linear regression analysis.
+The original dataset has 103 features and two possible response variables cost and sales.
+To create fat case datasets, we randomly select 50 observations and create 10 instances for each response variable.
+All explanatory variables are standardized.

+We use a ten minute time limit for BKM to compare with the core set algorithms.
+Note that, within this time limit, BKM may not guarantee optimality and that BKM requires a fixed $p$.
+To search for the best $MSE$ and within the ten minute time limit, we enumerate BKM with the following search order for $p$: 1,3,5,7, $\cdots$,45,47,2,4,6,$\cdots$,46,48.
+For each $p$, 60 seconds is allowed and the algorithm stops at 600 seconds even if all $p$ values were not searched.

+The result for the second experiment is presented in Table \ref{tab:fat_benchmark}.
+The first two columns describe the datasets, the next four columns present the gap of each algorithm from the best objective value of the four algorithms, and the last four columns report the running time.
+The smallest gap among the four gaps is in boldface.
+The stepwise algorithm is the fastest while the gap from the best algorithm is over 40\% on average.
+The three MIP-based algorithms do not dominate each other: BKM wins six cases, CoreHeur wins six cases, and CoreRnd wins 9 cases.
+However, the relative gap of CoreRnd is the smallest, which show the effectiveness and robustness of the algorithm given the ten minute time limit.
+CoreHeur can be a good alternative to CoreRnd because it spends significantly less time than the other two MIP-based algorithms and quickly improves the solution quality of the stepwise algorithm.